 A person must not drive a motor vehicle in the Muchea Livestock Centre unless that person is the holder of a current valid driver’s licence that entitles the person to drive that motor vehicle on a road.

 Penalty: a fine of $800.

-[Regulation 33H inserted by Gazette 6 Dec 2011 p.
-5169; amended by Gazette 8 Jan 2015 p.
+[Regulation 33H inserted: Gazette 6 Dec 2011 p.
+5169; amended: Gazette 8 Jan 2015 p.
 76.]

 33I.
 Driver to produce driver’s licence for inspection